MathWorks-Teaching-Resources/Climate-Data-Visualization-and-Analysis/README.md

 ## Contact Us

-Solutions are available upon instructor request.
-Contact the [MathWorks teaching resources team](mailto:onlineteaching@mathworks.com) if you would like to request solutions, provide feedback, or if you have a question.
+Contact the [MathWorks teaching resources team](mailto:onlineteaching@mathworks.com) if you would like to provide feedback, or if you have a question.

 ## Prerequisites